Feyerabend/cc/ch04/addition/vms/PROJECTS.md

   that push the return address onto a separate call stack and then pop it back off.
   This would make the VM Turing-complete and allow for modular programming.

-* *Build a Graphical State Visualizer:* Create a simple tool that displays the VM's state as it steps through a program.
-This would be a great way to visualize the microcode-like execution.
+* *Build a Graphical State Visualiser:* Create a simple tool that displays the VM's state as it steps through a program.
+This would be a great way to visualise the microcode-like execution.
 You could show the current state of the main VM and the instruction state machine, highlight the program counter, and show the stack contents.